 This course is an introduction to the study of film as literature and serves as a bridge between the art of cinema and formal literary critique.
 After learning the basic processes and techniques of film production, students learn how to apply the techniques of literary analysis to the study of motion pictures.
 There is a strong emphasis on critical viewing and writing based on film analysis.
 Students view a wide variety of scenes and films from different genres and periods.
 This learned theory is put to practice with a variety of film projects.
-There are film projects throughout the year, with the second semester is entirely project-based.
 Students produce a shot-by-shot critique of a feature length film, edit and create trailers, design movie posters, create their own video yearbook, create original "silent" music videos, and complete sound design and editing projects.
 These film projects are celebrated every year at our annual student film festival, The Festival de Canes.